 It all starts with the Organizational Profile.
 Each NACCU member has an Organizational Profile, and the individuals who work for that institution have Individual Profiles.
 (Want to know more about these profiles?
 Click here.)

 The Organizational Profile includes fields to enter a variety of demographic data.
 Once you are logged in as your organization, click here (or go to Manage Profile from the link on the right) and start entering your information.
 You can enter as much or as little data as you would like to share, but the more you share, the more useful the search tool is for NACCU members.
 If you do not know the answer to a certain question, skip it and move on.
 When you have completed entering the profile data, click Submit and you are done!
 You may come back at any time to make updates.
 Or if there is someone else who is better suited for entering this information, you may share your organizational login with them and allow them to do so.

-Or - if you are seeking to analyze and compare the member data, you may download the data in spreadsheet form (without contact information) here.
+Or - if you are seeking to analyze and compare the member data, you may download the data in spreadsheet form (without contact information) from the search page above.
 This spreadsheet is updated monthly.